Kallu-A/image-utility/README.md

 What does it mean?
 It means that you don't have to type a long line like `image-utility path path2 resize dim1 dim2` It will ask more information once you have selected an action so you don't have to remember a lot of things to use this program
-There also a link at the end when the processing is done to rapidly view the result of the operation
+There also a link at the end when the processing is done to rapidly view the result of the operation Can generate two type of histogram (rgb or gray).

-To do the processing part i use : [image](https://github.com/image-rs/image)
+To do the processing part i use (except histogram): [image](https://github.com/image-rs/image)

 and for the cli part : [clap](https://github.com/clap-rs/clap), [anyhom](https://github.com/dtolnay/anyhow), [indicatif](https://github.com/console-rs/indicatif)